All religions are founded on the fear of the

 What's fair is that we can void, reverse and escape this judgment by becoming

-intellectually responsible and listening to and understanding Jesus and his message.
+intellectually responsible and listening to and understanding Yeshua and his message.

 How do we reverse this judgment?
 Not by accepting it!
-Jesus
+Yeshua

 told us plainly how we escape dying.
 The instructions are there.